maiska/qubes-doc.rtd/user/hardware/certified-hardware.rst

 |Photo of the Insurgo PrivacyBeast X230|

 The `Insurgo PrivacyBeast X230 <https://insurgo.ca/produit/qubesos-certified-privacybeast_x230-reasonably-secured-laptop/>`__
 is a laptop based on the ThinkPad X230.
-It is certified for Qubes OS 4.
+It is certified for Qubes OS Release 4.

 Become hardware certified
 -------------------------